Like all others, the furniture industry is dealing with challenging political and economic circumstances.

 - Managing inventory and ordering of fabrics efficiently

 - Material and fabric restriction such as dye batch and pattern matching

 - Customisation and customer preferences

 - Production and delivery schedules

 - Bulk picking

-An IT solution should fit both your industry’s as well as your own unique business requirements, whether cover your end-to-end process from tracking orders through to delivery.
-But you should ensure you have insight into your processes, enabling you to make crucial decisions as necessary.
+A software solution should fit both your industry and your own unique business requirements, and cover your end-to-end process from tracking orders through to delivery.
+It should ensure you have insight into your processes, enabling you to make crucial decisions as necessary.